apache/spark/docs/sql-programming-guide.md

   <td><code>spark.sql.parquet.binaryAsString</code></td>
   <td>false</td>
   <td>
-    Some other parquet producing systems, in particular Impala and older versions of Spark SQL, do not differentiate between binary data and strings when writing out the parquet schema.
+    Some other Parquet-producing systems, in particular Impala and older versions of Spark SQL, do not differentiate between binary data and strings when writing out the Parquet schema.
 This flag tells Spark SQL to interpret binary data as a string to provide compatibility with these systems.
   </td>
 </tr>